bahmutov/npm-quick-run/README.md

 You can quickly run tests using `nr t` and run the linter using `nr l`, assuming there are no other script names starting with `t` or `l`.
 If there are, just be more specific and provide more unique prefix.

+## Extra arguments

+You can pass extra arguments right after the prefix string

+    nr t --watch

+would be the same as

+    npm run test -- --watch

+which can run Mocha unit tests in the watching mode for example.

 ### Small print